SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/rapport.md

 ### Tâche 6

+2. *Give your own feelings about the final solution.
+Propose improvements or ways to do the things differently.
+If any, provide references to your readings for the improvements.

 ### Difficultés

 Suivre les tâches n'étaient pas spécialement compliqué, mais répondre a certaines question nous a demandé pas mal de travaille de recherche.